Introduction to Xcel Platinum

 - No C acro skills

 - No D or higher VP

-All acro flight elements will receive credit, no matter how many times that element is performed, as long as the series is different.
+All acro flight elements with hand support will receive credit, no matter how many times that element is performed, as long as the series is different.
 This is consistent through all of the Xcel divisions.

 RO, Back Tuck and RO, BHS, Back Tuck are considered two different series and will count for Special Requirement credit.

 A dive roll is not considered a flight element.

 The split leap/jump angle requirement is 150° for Xcel Platinum floor routines.
 Leaps/jumps that are within 20° of the division’s required split angle will get their full value.
 This means that for Platinum leaps/jumps, they will receive credit if the split angle is 130° or higher.